avargasv/ZIO-Dialogue/postIOMonad.md

 The `map` and `flatMap` operators together form the basis of the Scala `for` comprehension, widely used as an intuitively clear representation of the sequential composition of functional effects.
-Said in other terms, those operators allow ZIO functional effects (in particular `zio.Console` effects) to behave as a "monad" (actually `withFilter` is also needed by a monad, but we can ignore it in this introduction).
+Said in other terms, those operators allow ZIO functional effects (in particular `zio.Console` effects) to behave as a "monad" (actually `withFilter` is also needed by a Scala for comprehension, but we can ignore it in this introduction).

 >The use of for comprehensions is intuitively clear and their practical implications are well known to Scala programmers.
 The concept of monad has its roots in an abstract theory that gives a foundation to many important